Joint detection and matching of feature points in multimodal images: Detection and matching of multi-modal feature points

-The choice of the loss relates to the task of the overall network.
-The Softmax estimates the matching probability, while the $L_{2}$ loss yields a descriptor-based representation of the matched images, that can be utilized in large-scale patch retrieval schemes, as a $K$ nearest neighbors (KNN) $ L_{2}$ search can be computationally accelerated by applying approximate KNN\ schemes such as LSH \cite{LSH} and MinHash \cite{minhash}.
+All losses $\{L_{S},L_{A},L_{H}\}$ are either all BCE or CL.
+The choice of the loss relates to the particular task of the multi-modality descriptors $\widehat{\mathbf{x}_{i}}$ and $\widehat{\mathbf{y}_{i}}$.
+For the BCE-based descriptors, a Softmax layer outputs the matching probability of the input patches, while the CL yields a descriptor embedded in a Euclidean space.
+Such descriptors can be utilized in efficient large-scale descriptor retrieval schemes, where $K$-nearest-neighbors (KNN) $L_{2}$ search can be efficiently implemented using LSH \cite{LSH} and MinHash \cite{minhash}.